Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/01_NN Techniques.md

 ## 16. Early stopping
 Early stopping is a regularization technique used to avoid overfitting when training a machine learning model.
 It works by monitoring a model's performance on a held-out validation set, and stopping training when the model's performance on the validation set starts to degrade.

+## 17. Transfer Learning
+Transfer learning is a machine learning technique where a model trained on one task is adapted and used as a starting point for a second related task.
+Transfer learning can save time and computational resources because the model doesn't have to learn everything from scratch.
+It's especially effective when the source and target tasks share some underlying features or patterns.
+The goal is to transfer this knowledge to a target task, which may have a smaller, more specific dataset.

+## 18. Fine tuning
+Fine-tuning is a specific type of transfer learning.
+It refers to the process of taking a pre-trained model and making adjustments to its weights and parameters to adapt it to a new, related task.
+Fine-tuning typically involves modifying the top layers of the model and training it on a new dataset.
+The pre-trained model's parameters are adjusted to better fit the new data, overcoming the challenges of limited data.
+For eg, we can just take a really good open source model, and freeze everything except the last few layers.
+This can lead to performance superior to the one, if we had just trained our model.

+## 19. Data Augmentation
+Data augmentation is a technique used in machine learning, particularly in computer vision and natural language processing, to artificially increase the size of a training dataset by applying various transformations to the existing data.
+It includes:
+ - Rotation, Mirroring, Random cropping, etc.
+ - Color shifting (shift RGB values by a small value)